MobilityData/mobility-feed-api/functions-python/tasks_executor/README.md

 development)`. `inactive` and `future` feeds are deliberately included: skipping a feed freezes its stored rows rather than making it neutral.

+Each criterion carries two independent pieces of state. `confirmed_pass` is the debounced
+status: an observed failure only flips it once it outlasts the criterion's grace period, and recovery clears it the same day. `probation_start` is the penalty served afterwards — 180 days with no observed failure, counted from the day the criterion recovered, restarted by any observed failure while it is running.
+A feed holds the seal when every criterion that has ever produced a verdict is a confirmed pass and not on probation, so probation is a penalty rather than an entry requirement: a feed that has never had a confirmed failure can hold the seal from its first evaluation.

 ```json
 {
   "task": "update_seal_of_reliability",